Yagalingu

-The Yagalingu were an indigenous Australian people of the state of Queensland.
+The Yagalingu are an Aboriginal Australian people of the state of Queensland.
 Their language may have been a dialect of Bidjara.

 Country

 According to Norman Tindale, the Yagalingu had a territorial range of some 8,000 mi2, south from the headwaters of the Belyando River south to Avoca.
 The northern reaches lay around Laglan, while to the west they ran to the Great Dividing Range.
 Their eastern and southern limits were at the Drummond Range.